OperationCode/algorithms/README.md

 ## Credit

-The tests have been imported from [JavaScript Algorithms](https://github.com/trekhleb/javascript-algorithms) by [Oleksii Trekhleb](https://github.com/trekhleb/).
+The tests have been imported from [JavaScript Algorithms](https://github.com/trekhleb/javascript-algorithms) by Oleksii Trekhleb